HSN Code: Meaning, Features & Benefits

 Product Specificity

-As the number of digits increases, the HSN code identifies a more specific product, determining the appropriate tax rate under GST for accurate trade statistics.
+As the number of digits increases, the HSN code identifies a more specific product, such as the labour HSN code, determining the appropriate tax rate under GST for accurate trade statistics.

 Flexibility for Domestic Use